Elliot-JG/PA7201_Heathrow_assignment/README.md

 * **Master_code.R**
   + In this file you will find experimental sections of code that address the aims of this project
   + Highly commented, raw code with brief comments on the data analysis
+* **no2_dual.R**
+  + A function to plot Nitrogen Dioxide concentrations at 2 stations on the UK AURN Network with a variable date range
+* **no2_single.R**
+  + A function to plot Nitrogen Dioxide at 1 station on the UK AURN Network with a variable date range
+* **no2_multiple.R**
+  + A function to plot Nitrogen Dioxide at 4 stations on the UK AURN Network with a variable date range
+  + The function can be easily adapted to add more stations
+* **PM_single.R**
+  + A function to plot PM2.5 at 1 stations on the UK AURN Network with a variable date range
+* **PM_multiple.R**
+  + A function to plot PM2.5 at 3 stations on the UK AURN Network with a variable date range
+  + The function can be easily adapted to add more stations
 * **GY7201_Greatrix.Rmd**
   + Report for public and stakeholders
   + An R Markdown version of *Master_code.R*.